jessems/jessems.com-new/pages/posts/2023-03-24-opening-modal-from-a-record-in-configurable-workspaces/index.md

 ---
 slug: opening-modal-from-a-record-in-configurable-workspaces
-date: "2023-03-24"
+date: '2023-03-24'
-title: "Opening a modal from a record in Configurable Workspaces"
+title: 'Opening a modal from a record in Configurable Workspaces'
-description: "How to open a modal from a record in Configurable Workspaces, configured through UI Builder."
+description: 'How to open a modal from a record in Configurable Workspaces, configured through UI Builder.'
-tags: "ServiceNow, UI Builder, Next Experience"
+tags: 'ServiceNow, UI Builder, Next Experience'
 published: true
-category: "technical"
+category: 'technical'
 ---

 ## Prerequisites